Hamilton County Bluegrass Band: History

 Paul and Colleen Trenwith recorded four albums under their names between 1976 and 1986.

 In 1993, a 25th Anniversary compilation called 1968 to 1973 was released.
 The album Encore came out in the late 1990s.
 In the band were Alan, Colleen, Paul, Dave Calder, and Colleen and Paul's son Jeremy.
 This line-up played periodically from 1994 to 2001.
 In 2002 a very best of compilation was released, which contained tracks mainly from the Fifth Season and Kersbrook Cottage albums.
 The Hamilton Country Bluegrass Band was inducted into New Zealand's country music Hands of Fame in 2015 and in 2016 Paul received the Queens Service Medal for his services to country music.

 Hamilton County Bluegrass Band are still producing music and in 2017 their album These Old Hands was a finalist for Best Country Music Album at the Golden Guitar awards.

-On 24 January 2021 Colleen Bain (Trenwith) passed away from pancreatic cancer in her hometown in New Zealand.
+On 24 January 2021 Colleen Bain (Trenwith) died from pancreatic cancer in her hometown in New Zealand.